Rajdeepc/js-polyfills/README.md

     if (this === undefined || this === null) {
       // this points to your array
       throw new TypeError(`
-                  Array.prototype.reduce is called on a null value `);
+                  Array.prototype.filter is called on a null value `);
     }